 When Nala first came to the Laveen Veterinary Center, she had intermittent limping for a few weeks.
 More recently, she was dramatically limping on her right rear leg.

 Right stifle (knee) instability on cranial drawer testing that was consistent with torn cranial cruciate ligament.

 Ruptured Right Cranial Cruciate Ligament (CCL/ACL)

-Based on the patient’s age, size and lifestyle, surgical stabilization of the stifle was recommended.
-For Nala, the TPLO (tibial plateau leveling osteotomy) procedure was recommended and has the highest success rate to stabilize the knee joint, reduce pain, return her to normal activity and also carries a low surgical complication rate.
+Surgical stabilization of the stifle was recommended based on the patient's age, size, and lifestyle.
+For Nala, the TPLO (tibial plateau leveling osteotomy) procedure was recommended and had the highest success rate to stabilize the knee joint, reduce pain, return her to normal activity, and also carries a low surgical complication rate.